-GREATER VICTORIA SCH CHALLENGE PROGRAM STUDENT INFORMATI I REGISTRATION 1

 SURNAME:

 FIRST NAME:

-DATE OF BIRTH: Male 🗖 Female 🗖
+DATE OF BIRTH:(YEAR) (MONTH) (DAY) Male □ Female □

 PRESENT SCHOOL:

-CURRENT GRADE: CON ГАСТ/ТАБ ТЕАСН ER:
+CURRENT GRADE: CONTACT/TAG TEACHER:

-FRENCH IMMERSION 🗆 OR ENGLISH STREAM 🗖 WITHIN SD61 OR O UT OF SD61 🗖
+FRENCH IMMERSION OR ENGLISH STREAM □ WITHIN SD61 □ OR OUT OF SD61 □

 PARENT/GUARDIAN CONTACT NAME: (Mr. Mrs. Ms.)

 ADDRESS:

 POSTAL CODE:

-HOME PHONE: WORK PI HONE (if applicable) :
+ORK PHONE (if applicable):

 CELL PHONE (if applicable):

 PARENT/GUARDIAN E-MAIL ADDRESS:

 PARENT / GUARDIAN CONSENT:

-I / we give consent for to a apply to the District Gifted and Talent ed Program at
+I / we give consent for to apply to the District Gifted and Talented Program at

-• I / we accept responsibility for ensuring that this application included and submitted by the deadline.
-(Program person missing items.) ion is complete and a nnel will not assume all items listed in responsibility fo the check list are r calling for
+pplication is complete and all items listed in the check list are a personnel will not assume responsibility for calling for

-• I / we give consent for group and/or individual intellectua al and/or academic t ests to be admini stered.
+• I / we give consent for group and/or individual int ellectual and/or academic tests to be administered.

-• I / We understand that we must assume responsibility for the purposes of admission testing. the transportation to / and from SJ Willis Schools for
+I / We understand that we must assume responsible the purposes of admission testing. ility for the transportation to / and from SJ Willis Schools for

-(Parent / Guardian Signature)
+(Parent / Guardian Signature) (Student Signature)

-(Student Signature)

-PLEASE DELIVER PART 2 ON YOUR ASSIGNED TESTING DATE (Friday, January 27, 2023)
+PLEASE DELIVER PART 2 ON YOUR ASSIGNED TESTING DATE (Friday, February 3, 2024)